-- Must be a Canadian citizen or permanent resident (landed immigrant) at the time of registration in the school year for which the scholarship is awarded. - Must be a B.C. resident. - Must be or have been, in the school year for which the scholarship is awarded: - Enrolled in a B.C. public school (including distributed learning schools), or - Enrolled in a Group 1, 2, or 4 British Columbia Independent School, or - Enrolled in a Continuing Education Centre, or - Registered with a public, independent, or distributed learning school in B.C. as a homeschooled child.
+- Must be a Canadian citizen or permanent resident (landed immigrant) and have that on record with the school at which they registered for Grade 12. - Must be a BC resident. - Must be a student enrolled or registered, as follows, in the school year for which the scholarship is awarded: - enrolled in a British Columbia public school (including online learning schools); or - enrolled in a Group 1, 2, or 4 British Columbia Independent School; or - enrolled in a Continuing Education Centre; or - registered with a public, independent, or Online learning school in BC as a homeschooler.